kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 BuddyWorks supports both GitHub and Bitbucket.
 It is also the only product that supports Gitlab as well as its own GIT platform.
 Buddy offers [one repository for free](https://buddy.works/guides/first-steps-with-git) which is perfect for demos and tutorials.

-Adding my Bitbucket and GitHub projects was a trivial process There isn't any form of build system autodetection but this is not a big issue as BuddyWorks provides a great UI experience for choosing your build steps and creating pipelines.
+Adding my Bitbucket and GitHub projects was a trivial process.
+There isn't any form of build system autodetection but this is not a big issue as BuddyWorks provides a great UI experience for choosing your build steps and creating pipelines.

  ![BuddyWork actions](../../assets/ci-comparison/buddyworks/setup-environment.png)